sebastialonso/static-analysis/README.md

 Use this notebook to:

 * get a list of open PR ordered by a custom score.
 You must set `FROM_DATE`, `TO_DATE`, `SAMPLE_SIZE`.

+## extract_services_documentation.ipynb

+Use this notebook to analyse documentation on the `services.py` module of any app

+Analysis is currently performed over every function inside the supplied file and the score is based on three elements:
+    * argument typing
+    * non-empty docstring
+    * return type present